Action of free fermions on Symmetric Functions: Introduction

-If $h=k$ and $n=\infty,$ formula \eqref{eq1:thmint} simplify the main statement of \cite{BeCoGaVi}, where one studied $B_r:=B_{r,\infty}$ as a module over the Lie algebra of the endomorphisms of $\bw^kV$.
-If in addition $h=k=1,$ one obtains the {\em finite type} counterpart of the Date-Jimbo-Kashiwara-Miwa (DJKM) representation of $gl_\infty(\QQ)$, as studied in \cite{gln}.
-Moreover, if $r\sra \infty,$ the formula provides a determinantal expression of the vertex operators occurring in the DJKM representation.
-As anticipated, the mais tool is using the isomorphism $B_{r,n}\sra \bw^rV_n$, our finite dimensional version of the Boson-Fermion correspondence.
-The computations heavily rely on the use of the exponential of the trace representation of the Lie algebra $gl_n(\QQ)$.
-The general formula we obtain involves a determinant which may be considered as a deformed version of the usual Giambelli's determinant occurring in classical Schubert calculus.
-Our main formula also recovers ``one half'' of the DJKM picture (by this we mean that we work with $V=\QQ[X]$ rather than $\QQ[X^{-1},X]$) as a limit when $r,n\sra \infty$, in the same spirit of previous (e.g. \cite{BeCoGaVi,gln,BeCoMa}), with the purpose to emphasize that the DJKM vertex operator representation of the Lie algebra $gl_\infty(\QQ)$ is nothing but an extremal case of a general situation whose other extremal case is the usual multiplication of matrices by vectors.
+\end{quotation} The key block of \eqref{eq1:thmint} is the determinant $\DD_{(r,h,k),n}$, whose explicit expression is displayed in \eqref{eq3:finalsh}.
+It has a number of relevant particular cases.
+If $h=k$ and $n=\infty,$ formula \eqref{eq1:thmint} simplifies the main statement of \cite{BeCoGaVi}, where one studied $B_r:=B_{r,\infty}$ as a module over the Lie algebra of the endomorphisms of $\bw^kV$.
+If in addition $h=k=1,$ one obtains the {\em finite type} counterpart of the Date-Jimbo-Kashiwara-Miwa (DJKM) representation of $gl_\infty(\QQ) $, as studied in \cite{gln}.
+Moreover, if $r\sra \infty,$ the formula provides a determinantal expression of the vertex operators occurring in the DJKM representation (Cf. also Section \ref{sec:specialc}, Example b)).
+The computations heavily rely on the use of the exponential of the trace representation of the Lie algebra $gl_n(\QQ)$, as in \cite{BeCoGaVi,BeGa}, which in \cite{SCHSD} was phrased in terms of {\em Hasse-Schmidt derivation} on an exterior algebra.
+The general formula we obtain involves a determinant which may be considered as a deformed version of the usual Giambelli's one occurring in classical Schubert calculus.
+Our main formula also recovers, as a limit when $r,n\sra \infty$, in the same spirit of previous work (e.g. \cite{BeCoGaVi,gln,BeCoMa}), the DJKM vertex operator representation of the Lie algebra $gl_\infty(\QQ)$, to emphasize that the latter is nothing but an extremal case of a general situation (sloganized in \cite{gln} as {\em the cohomology of the Grassmannian is a $gl_n$-module}) whose other extremal one is the usual multiplication of matrices by vectors.

+{The referee kindly pointed out that Theorem~\ref{thm4:mainthm} above also admits a natural interpretation from the viewpoint of symmetric functions.
+We fully agree.
+Via the finite boson--fermion correspondence, the structural generating series acts on the Schur basis of $B_{r,n}$, so that the determinant $\DD_{(r,h,k)}$ may be regarded as a deformation of the classical Jacobi--Trudi/Giambelli determinant.
+This perspective is closely related to the philosophy developed by Jing and Rozhkovskaya \cite{JingRozh}, in which the Clifford algebra action is constructed starting from generalized Jacobi--Trudi identities.
+The present paper adopts a different starting point, namely the action of the Clifford algebra on the exterior algebra, from which the corresponding determinantal identities on the bosonic side are recovered via the finite boson--fermion correspondence.
+The two viewpoints therefore appear to be complementary, and we believe that it would be worthwhile to make the relationship between the two approaches more explicit in future work.}